Nathan-Carpenter-Git/Dusty-Utilities/README.md

 - Support for any class
 - Saves to JSON under given file name

-## Dusty utils import
+## Dusty utils import overview

-### Overview
-- "using static DustyUtils.Utils" or "using static DustyUtils.SaveUtils" to use available functions
+"using static DustyUtils.Utils" or "using static DustyUtils.SaveUtils" to use available functions

 ### Utils
 - GetRandomArrayElement<T>(Array array) / GetRandomListElement<T>(List<T> list) - returns a random "element" or "value" from an array or list